AmeNetwork/aser/README.md

 > Esper does not create any tokens!

 Esper is a lightweight, self-assembling AI agent.
-It focuses on building interactive onchain applications that combine AI with social content.
+It focuses on building interactive applications that combine AI with social content.

 ![](./esper-architecture-diagram.png)